KenOcheltree/ilab-open/Developer.md

 ## Step 8.
 Run the remainder of the notebook

-1. Select the third code cell without running it, and click on **Runtime->Run cell and below** to run the rest of the notebook.
+1. Select the third code cell, shown below, without running it, and click on **Runtime->Run cell and below** to run the rest of the notebook.

 <img src="./images/ThirdCell.png" width=700>